Rim Rock Drive is OPEN - Visitor Center is OPEN 9 a.m. to 4:30 p.m. Daily

 Hourly Management Fee: $50 per hour/per employee rate

-Extended Administrative Time: Any requests that involve multiple locations, complex logistics, coordination with other NPS divisions or additional environmental compliance, or any permit that requires additional staff time beyond the averages in the initial costs will be charged an additional $50 per hour per employee that is needed in order to complete the permit.
-You will be billed those costs.
+***If additional monitoring is required, a charge of $50.00 per hour/per employee will be assessed.
+Additional monitoring includes any requests that involve multiple locations, complex logistics, coordination with other NPS divisions or additional environmental compliance.
+Any permit that requires additional staff time beyond the averages in the initial costs will be charged an additional $50 per hour per employee that is needed in order to complete the permit.

 How to Apply